vtexdocs/help-center-content/docs/announcements/en/category-mapping-now-required-for-via-varejo-marketplace.md

 There was no need for mapping to activate the Via Varejo Integration before this change.
 Mapping categories, variations and attributes for your products is henceforth __mandatory__.

-<div class="alert alert-warning" role="alert"><strong>Attention:</strong> Products created or updated after this change will only be integrated if their category, variations and attributes are mapped out.</div>
+>⚠️ **Attention:** Products created or updated after this change will only be integrated if their category, variations and attributes are mapped out.

 ## Why did we make this change?